yuxitang-amzn/go-control-plane/README.md

 ## Scope

+This is an extension to the original sample.
+It reads routes from DynamoDB and reflects it accordingly.
 Due to the variety of platforms out there, there is no single control plane implementation that can satisfy everyone's needs.
 Hence this code base does not attempt to be a full scale control plane for a fleet of